 The U.S. Equal Employment Opportunity Commission (EEOC) and the California Department of Fair Employment and Housing (DFEH) investigate reports of unlawful harassment, including sexual violence, in employment.
-The U.S. Department of Education Office for Civil Rights (OCR) investigates complaints of sexual harassment, including sexual violence, of students and employees in University programs or activities.
+The U.S. Department of Education Office for Civil Rights (DOE-OCR) investigates complaints of sexual harassment, including sexual violence, of students and employees in University programs or activities.
+The U.S. Department of Health & Human Services Office for Civil Rights (HHS-OCR) investigates complaints of sexual harassment, including sexual violence, occurring in the context of clinical, health, research, education and employment programs.
 These agencies may serve as fact finders and attempt to facilitate the voluntary resolution of disputes.
-For more information, contact the nearest office of the EEOC, DFEH or OCR.
+For more information, contact the nearest office of the EEOC, DFEH or DOE-OCR or HHS-OCR.